huggingface/simulate/README.md

 We provide several backends to render and/or run the scene.
 The default backend requires no specific installation and is based on [pyvista](https://docs.pyvista.org/user-guide/index.html).
 It allows one to quick render/explored scene but doesn't handle physics simulation.
 To allow physic simulations, the Unity backend can for instance be used by setting `engine="unity"` (and soon the Godot and Blender Engines backend as well).
 A Unity build will be automatically downloaded (if not already) and spawed to run simulations.
-Alternativaly one can download and use the Unity editor themself, which must then be opened with Unity version 2021.3.2f1.
+Alternatively one can download and use the Unity editor themself, which must then be opened with Unity version 2021.3.2f1.

 ### Loading a scene from the Hub or a local file